Saad Nadim: Culture and Leisure Group

-His Journey to London
+Travel to London

-The Egyptian Government has decided to send four young men to England to study various branches including Saad Nadim for directing.
-For Saad, England was the mother country of the documentary films which consists of various trends, cultural waves and psychological backgrounds. he was in need for this scholarship after the death of his wife -Bothaina al Nahry- the artist who he used to share his aspirations with which he had his first son Anaan.
+The Egyptian Government decided to send four young men to England to study various branches, including Saad Nadim for directing.
+For Saad, England was the mother country of documentary films, which consist of various trends, cultural waves and psychological backgrounds.
+He was in need of this scholarship after the death of his wife, Bothaina al Nahry, the artist with whom he used to share his aspirations and with whom he had his first son, Anaan.

 In England Saad Nadim’s expectations were fulfilled as he found in London a great revival in the film making.
 In England the universities used to organize uncertified film courses where one of the industry leaders provide students with his theoretical and practical experience and Saad Nadim joined one of these courses at London University.

-In the lectures he met “Ahmed Al-Hadary” a young Egyptian engineering student and a big cinema fan. -The dean of the Cinema Institute and the Director of the National Center for Film Culture in the future-.
-Al-Hadary was a prominent member of the “Egyptian Club" which used to sponsor student affairs in England and provide students with discounted tickets to attend theatre performances and musicals, allowing Saad Nadim, Salah Ezz El-Din with the company of Ahmed Al-Hadary off course to see the world classical theatre.
-And when he met the father of documentary films, John Grierson and talked to him about his passion for studying documentary film making, he prepared for him a comprehensive course for one and a half year in the motion picture unit attached to "The transportation Authority".
+In the lectures he met “Ahmed Al-Hadary”, a young Egyptian engineering student and a big cinema fan – the dean of the Cinema Institute and the Director of the National Center for Film Culture in the future.
+Al-Hadary was a prominent member of the “Egyptian Club" which used to sponsor student affairs in England and provide students with discounted tickets to attend theatre performances and musicals, allowing Saad Nadim, Salah Ezz El-Din with the company of Ahmed Al-Hadary of course to see the world classical theatre.
+And when he met the father of documentary films, John Grierson, and talked to him about his passion for studying documentary film making, he prepared for him a comprehensive course for one and a half years in the motion picture unit attached to "The transportation Authority".

 His social connections had grown with the documentary filmmakers in London.
 When the English filmmaker Sir Arthur Elton, 10th Baronet, who was working in Shell Oil came to Egypt in 1953, he visited the company in Cairo and talked to the workers in the cinema section about that Egyptian man whom he met in London who will build a big legacy in the documentary industry and then he asked the public relations Department of the company to benefit from his energy when he return from England.
 Nadim worked for the Shell company during the 1950s.

 In England Saad met his second wife, Sheila, with whom he had two children, Raamy and Magda.